mattchrlw/anteckna/README.md

 Currently, the project is up to *step 3* (but very barely there).

+## Credits

+This project makes _heavy_ use of two fantastic packages: [Pandoc](https://pandoc.org) for converting between formats and [md-toc](https://pypi.org/project/md-toc/) for generating table of contents in Markdown.

 ## Prerequisites

 - Python 3 (of some sort)